SUBSCRIBE to

 ph. none

 This Tonayense truck lost its shady spot — on weekdays, at least — adjacent to John O'Connell High in 2009 upon being rudely deemed a fast-food nuisance to the Mission's academic youth.
-It's now parked about two blocks north of its former location, although it defiantly holds down its previous fort along Harrison near 19th St. on weekends, where its kitchen shockingly served up one of the most disappointing efforts ever on Burritoeater record (see 8/26/07 below).
+It's now parked about two blocks north of its former location, although it defiantly holds down its previous curbside slot along Harrison near 19th St. on weekends, where its kitchen shockingly served up one of the most disappointing efforts ever on Burritoeater record (see 8/26/07 below); fortunately, it’s bounced back strongly since.
 Take-out only.
-Cash only.
+Credit cards accepted.

 Will My Health Be Violated?